codevizit/codevizit/README.md

 complex data into intelligent solutions.
 Equipped with hands-on experience in machine learning, deep learning, and data science, gained through real-world projects and top-rated certifications.
 Known for a strong analytical mindset, fast learning, and a drive to stay at the cutting edge of technology.
-Ready to contribute innovative thinking and technical skills to impactful AI-driven initiatives
+Ready to contribute innovative thinking and technical skills to impactful AI-driven initiatives.
 ---

 ## 🛠️ Tech Stack & Tools